© John Wiley & Sons Ltd

 Microcirculation no longer requires a hard-copy of the article text.
 However, to ensure uniformity, please follow the checklist below.
 The manuscript must be double-spaced throughout (including references, tables, and figure legends) with 1 inch margins in an 8.5 X 11-inch document.
 Manuscripts should be prepared in accordance with the CSE Manual for Authors, Editors, and Publishers, Scientific Style and Format, Bethesda, MD: Council of Science Editors.
 The body of the manuscript should be arranged as follows (all should begin on separate pages):

 Title Page.
-The following information should be included: a concise title of not more than 150 characters; the names of all authors; the department, institution, and address where the research was performed; a short running title of 40 characters or less; grant numbers and source(s) of support; name and address of author to whom correspondence, page proofs, and reprint requests should be sent.
+The following information should be included: a concise title of not more than 150 characters; the names of all authors; the department, institution, and address where the research was performed; a short running title of 40 characters or less; grant numbers and source(s) of support; name and address of author to whom correspondence, page proofs.

 Abstract and Keywords.
 A structured abstract of no more than 200 words should be prepared on a separate page.
 The abstract should be subdivided into four sections: Objective, Methods, Results, and Conclusions.
 Keywords should be listed on the same page as the abstract.